21 Pottery Wheel Throwing Tips

 15 Don’t Pull Up the Walls Too Quickly

 Take your time when pulling up the walls of your piece.
 A common mistake that beginners make is pulling up the walls too quickly.
-This can lead to uneven thickness or even collapsing of the vessel.
+This can lead to uneven thickness or even the collapse of the vessel.

 Allow the wheel to make at least one full rotation before moving your fingers up the clay.
-This slow and steady approach ensures that the clay is evenly distributed and properly compressed.
+This slow, steady approach ensures the clay is evenly distributed and properly compressed.

-This also helps you maintain better control over the thickness and height, leading to a more stable piece.
+This also helps you maintain better control over thickness and height, resulting in a more stable piece.

 16 Pulling up the Walls in Different Ways

-There are different techniques that you can use to pull up the walls, such as using the crab claw, knuckle, sponge, or fingers.
+There are several techniques you can use to pull up the walls, such as the crab claw, knuckle, sponge, or fingers.
 These are the ones that I know of.

 Crab Claw

-The Crab Claw involves using your thumb and fingers to pinch and pull the clay upwards.
+The Crab Claw involves using your thumb and index finger to pinch and pull the clay upward.
 Some Potters feel it gives them more control over the clay.

 Knuckle